Home: the shipwreck

 Plundering - Improve the odds of finding items in foreign camps

-Parrot Trainer - You can tame a parrot enough to sit on your shoulder.
+Animal Trainer - You can tame a parrot or monkey enough to keep you company as you roam the island.

 Basic Pistol Training - Gain 15% on pistol attacks